arpoch/Comfr/README.md

 ## Idea

-* This project is based on the idea of peer-peer communication and centralized storage.The Users can communicate and transfer Data cross the network without the need of any centralized authority also giving the ability to the user to storage data in a centralized location, accesseble to others.
+* This project is based on the idea of peer-peer communication and centralized storage.The Users can communicate and transfer Data cross the network without any need of centralized authority also giving the ability to the user to store data in a centralized location, accessible to others.

-* Another important issue taken in account is portabiliy and ease of installation.
-The client side will be developed as a web extension thus making it protable cross devices without the need of addition software installation.
+* Another important issue taken in account is portability and ease of installation.
+The client side will be developed as a web extension thus making it protable across devices without the need of additional software installation.

 ## Implementation